rbjones/Xi/source/intro.rst

 -  The implementation paradigm will be derived from the LCF paradigm.
    Not sure how much of that paradigm will remain after the changes I have in mind.

--  The implementation language will be python.

-   Tactical programming will use the executable (and compilable) subset of the subset of python which provides the elementary concrete syntax for Xi.

--   Theorem proving will be *distributed*.

-    This follows from the distributed nature of the Xi contexts.